top of page

 Regenerative System Design is how we put that thinking into practice.

-Regenerative System Design is a systems-centered approach to change, built for complexity and rooted in care.
+Regenerative System Design is a systems-centered approach to healthcare systems change, built for complexity and rooted in care.
 It helps organizations design the conditions that make change more connected, sustainable, and more likely to hold over time.

 Grounded in Regenerative Psychology™, systems thinking, and organizational design, this work supports people, teams, and structures together so that change does not stay theoretical.
 It becomes something that can be lived, practiced, and sustained.